Intrinsic Image Transfer for Illumination Manipulation: Methodology

-where ${\odot}$ is a point-wise multiplication operator, $\mathcal{L}$ represents the light-dependent properties such as shading, shadows or specular highlights and $\mathcal{R}$ represents material-dependent properties, known as the reflectance of a scene.
-In Eq.
-(1), $\mathcal{L}$ and $\mathcal{R}$ take rather different roles in controlling the image color, contrast, brightness and so on.
-In general, illumination $\mathcal{L}$ is assumed to have a spatial-smoothing property and determines the visibility of a scene, while reflectance $\mathcal{R}$ possesses illumination-invariant property and is expected to be piece-wise constant under varying lighting conditions.
-We here take the same terminologies: illumination and reflectance as interpreted~\cite{land1977retinex} but each of them can be slightly different based on the concrete assumptions.
-It worthy to note that such assumptions have formed a basis for many existing intrinsic image decomposition algorithms~\cite{bell2014intrinsic, horn1974determining, land1977retinex, rother2011recovering}.
+where ${\odot}$ is a point-wise multiplication operator, $\mathcal{L}$ represents the light-dependent properties such as shading, shadows or specular highlights of images, and $\mathcal{R}$ represents the material-dependent properties, known as the reflectance of a scene. $\mathcal{L}$ and $\mathcal{R}$ take rather different roles in controlling the image color, contrast, brightness and so on.
+Such an image decomposition has formed a basis for many intrinsic image decomposition methods\cite{bell2014intrinsic, horn1974determining, land1977retinex, rother2011recovering}.

+It is clear that Eq. \ref{eq:eq1} is a highly under-constraint problem if no further assumption is imposed on illumination $\mathcal{L}$ or reflectance $\mathcal{R}$.
+Previous work mainly focuses on exploring sensible priors --- for example, the well-known spatial-varying illumination and illumination-invariant reflectance --- that is, illumination $\mathcal{L}$ is assumed to be spatial-smoothing and determines the brightness of a scene, while reflectance $\mathcal{R}$ possesses illumination-invariant property and is expected to be piece-wise constant under varying lighting conditions.
+Such a prior may be further interpreted as sparse priors\cite{guo2017lime, shen2011intrinsic}, low-rank\cite{huang2018multispectral,zheng2015illumination}, non-local cues\cite{zhao2012closed, zosso2015non} and so on.
+Despite many efforts, it is still challenging to make an explicit intrinsic image decomposition, especially for natural images under complex light, material, color and geometry conditions.